JesseCorrington/bitcoinj-wallet-export/README.md

 In the case of a backed up Hive wallet, the wallet is named `bitcoinkit.wallet`

-If you found this useful, consider donating to `17MESpUf6YvGYBADobD7V1xWAeGMDStCD2`
+If you found this useful, please consider donating to this bitcoin address: `17MESpUf6YvGYBADobD7V1xWAeGMDStCD2`